What Happens If You Don’t Eat Enough? 9 Ways Undereating Affects Your Body and Mind

 3. Personality changes

-Undereating can also cause social withdrawal, which Equip peer mentor Jamie Drago experienced firsthand.
+Underfueling can also lead someone to become a more rigid thinker than they are when they’re eating enough, as well as to social withdrawal, which Equip peer mentor Jamie Drago experienced firsthand.
 “I was so focused on the amount I was eating—and deviating from what I thought was ‘right' brought about such anxiety—that I ended up isolating myself from family and friends,” Drago shares.
-“This took a toll on my emotional and mental health because I was having fewer and fewer avenues for joy and community.”
-She says the social isolation increased her anxiety and depression and served as recovery fuel once she was working with a therapist and dietitian.
-“Together, the three of us worked on what was getting in the way of fueling myself properly, using things like social isolation and mood concerns as motivation for making changes,” she says.
+“This took a toll on my emotional and mental health because I had fewer and fewer avenues for joy and community.”

-4. Suppressed metabolism
+4. Slowed metabolism

-Other signs of undereating include decreased basal metabolic rates (BMR), which is the energy bodies need to perform basic functioning.
-The simplest way to think about this is that your body is focused on survival, so if you’re not adequately fueling your body, it will slow down all of its processes in order to conserve energy and survive with less energy.
-“There are no tricks around this by eating a certain spicy food or doing a certain workout,” explains Reeves.
-“Your metabolism will slow down if you aren't giving it enough."
+Other signs of undereating include a decreased basal metabolic rate (BMR), which is the energy your body needs to perform basic functioning.
+The body is focused on survival, so if you’re not adequately fueling it, it slows down all its processes to conserve energy and survive with less food.

 This is one of the reasons that so many people who spend years yo-yo dieting to lose weight often end up at higher weights than when they started: their bodies get thrown off by undereating and try to recalibrate by adjusting metabolic speed, only to get confused again, and the cycle continues.